girl4tech/speechRecognitionApp/README.md

 **Tech used:** HTML, CSS, JavaScript, local host

 ## Lessons Learned:
 In this project I learned a lot about different Javascript data structures and how to apply data structure best practices in order to program more efficiently.
-This app was a fun project that was inspired by Wes Bos.

 ## Examples:
 Take a look at other examples that I have in my own portfolio: